How to Prepare Your PCB for Outgassing in Ultra-High Vacuum Systems

 Lenses and other optical equipment can be contaminated by outgassing

 After that event, it took days for our instruments to dry.
 We couldn’t just throw them in an oven to cook out all the moisture.
-Fortunately, that’s exactly how you can reduce outgassing in your PCBs.
+Fortunately, that’s exactly how you can acquire low outgassing in your PCBs.
 You should also choose materials that have good outgassing characteristics.

-Manufacturers bake Printed Boards for one purpose that serves a variety of ends; to remove moisture.
-Water trapped in boards can vaporize and outgas during solder reflow, causing defects.
+Manufacturers bake their printed circuit board for one purpose that serves a variety of ends; to remove moisture.
+Water trapped in circuit board can vaporize and outgas during solder reflow, causing defects.
 That same moisture, or vapor, is what causes outgassing in space.
 In order to reduce the risk of outgassing in the void, you’ll need to not only bake your but do it in a vacuum.
 This will help ensure there is as little residual moisture as possible.

-Choosing the right PCB thermal resistance materials is key when trying to reduce outgassing.
-Make sure you build your board with elements that are designed for the job, like Rogers Corporation’s RT/duroid series.
+Choosing the right printed circuit board thermal resistance materials is key when trying to reduce outgassing.
+Make sure you build your circuit board with elements that are designed for the job, like Rogers Corporation’s RT/duroid series.
 Some flexible circuits materials, like Kapton, also have good outgassing characteristics.

 Start your experiment on the right foot, by choosing materials made for vacuum.
 Then talk to your manufacturer about using a vacuum prebake process to remove as much moisture as possible from your boards.